Skip to content

 When turning on the integral function, this correction is applied

-To understand why it is important to account for uneven fracture spacing, we repeat the three relevant flow regimes tight unconventionals.
+To understand why it is important to account for uneven fracture spacing, we review the three relevant flow regimes in tight unconventional reservoirs.

-Transitional flow is the flow regime starts as the pressure transient reaches one reservoir boundary and ends when the pressure propagation reaches all reservoir boundaries.
+2. Transitional flow is the flow regime that starts as the pressure transient reaches one reservoir boundary and ends when the pressure propagation reaches all reservoir boundaries.

-Boundary dominated flow (∂p/∂t=constant at all locations), also called pseudo-stedy state, is the flow regime that starts as the pressure propagation reaches all reservoir boundaries.
+3. Boundary dominated flow (∂p/∂t=constant at all locations), also called pseudo-steady state, is the flow regime that starts as the pressure propagation reaches all reservoir boundaries.
 It occurs when all outer boundaries of the reservoir are no-flow boundaries.
 These boundaries can be both sealing faults and nearby producing wells or fractures.
-During this period, the change in pressure at any place in the reservoir decreases at the same, constant rate.
-The reservoir is said to behave as a “tank”.
+During this period, the change in pressure at any place in the reservoir decreases at a constant rate.
+The reservoir is said to behave as a "tank".

 For a well geometry with uneven fracture spacing, the flow regime is 1) infinite acting until the boundary between the fractures with the smallest spacing is observed, 2) thereafter it is transitional flow until the boundary between the fractures with the largest spacing is observed, and 3) after that it is in full boundary dominated flow.